“Selling Booze to our Babies” is the attention-grabbing title of an editorial by the Center on Alcohol Marketing and Youth’s David Jernigan.

 The answer is simple.
 Many of the “babies” to whom Mr. Jernigan refers are 18, 19, and 20 years old.
 In other words, he refers to legal adults as babies.
 But why refer to either adolescents or adults as babies?

 Again, the answer is simple.
-The scientific evidence clearly doesn’t support the prohibitions on alcohol ads promoted by the Center on Alcohol Marketing and Youth (CAMY).
+The scientific evidence clearly doesn’t support the prohibitions on alcohol ads.
+That’s promoted by the Center on Alcohol Marketing and Youth (CAMY).
 That could be a problem in achieving the activist group’s self-proclaimed goal of creating “public outrage” against alcohol beverage ads.

 CAMY’s solution is simple and effective but disingenuous.
 First, use emotion-laden language to persuade.
 Thus, the title of the editorial.

-While these tactics are born of desperation, they nevertheless are effective in swaying public opinion.
-Therefore, we can expect more editorials and news releases from the Center on Alcohol Marketing and Youth using emotional language and presenting irrelevant facts and information.
+These tactics are born of desperation.
+But they’re effective in swaying public opinion.
+So we can expect more editorials and news releases from the CAMY.
+They’ll be using emotional language and presenting irrelevant facts.